StarpTech/branch-comparer/README.md

 - Execute any command synchronously
 - Return to origin branch after finish
 - Write results in files or console
-- Gitflow mode which compares current branch with main
+- Gitflow mode which compares current branch with master (configurable)

 ## Installation
 ```